raywritescode/raywritescode.github.io/about.md

 My professional career is in software quality assurance and software testing.
 If you live in the U.S. and you’ve prepared your tax return using commercial software or through a CPA who uses commercial software, chances are pretty high that I’ve tested components of that software application.

-If you're interested in the software quality assurance and software testing side of software development, visit [www.sqadev.com](http://www.sqadev.com), which is my career-oriented blog.
+If you're interested in the software quality assurance and software testing side of software development, visit [www.sqadev.com](http://www.sqadev.com), my QA career-oriented blog.

 ![raywritescode](/images/aboutPhoto.png)